 Translate, interpret and aggregate data successfully

-Healthcare providers don’t lack for patient data.
-They know that data can lead to better patient care, informed clinical decisions, lower costs and increased research opportunities.
-The challenge is to aggregate the data into information that can be used and shared with confidence.
+Healthcare providers understand that data can lead to better patient care, informed decisions, lower costs and increased research opportunities.
+The challenge is to aggregate data so that it can be used and shared with confidence.

-The 3M Healthcare Data Dictionary (HDD) is a controlled medical vocabulary server that has been continuously expanded and maintained for over 15 years.
-The 3M HDD makes it possible to map and manage medical terminologies, integrate content and standardize healthcare data.
-The technology allows organizations to transmit and receive accurate, actionable patient data across systems and applications, regardless of where data originates.
+The 3M Healthcare Data Dictionary (HDD) is a medical vocabulary server that has been continuously expanded and maintained for over 15 years.
+The 3M HDD enables you to manage medical terminology, integrate content and standardize healthcare data.
+The technology allows organizations to transmit and receive accurate patient data across systems and applications, regardless of where data originates.

 Reliable clinical data

-The 3M HDD makes relevant data available for clinical decision-making, research, public health and quality reporting.
+The 3M HDD makes relevant data available for clinical decision-making, research, public health, meaningful use, and quality reporting.
 More importantly, the standardized data is reliable—understood by the IT systems that exchange it and trusted by users who need it.

 Data content is preserved

-Because it integrates easily with other systems, 3M HDD preserves the viability of data in hybrid systems and data warehouses, supporting the use of legacy data for business analytics and clinical research.
+The 3M HDD integrates with other systems and preserves the viability of data in hybrid systems and data warehouses, supporting the use of legacy data for business analytics and clinical research.

 The 3M HDD is a web-based application built upon an SOA architecture.
-It is highly scalable, easily integrated with other applications, and structurally designed to meet the extensive demands for interoperability in high-volume transaction environments.
+It is highly scalable, integrates with other applications, and structurally designed to meet the extensive demands for interoperability in high-volume transaction environments.

 MU and lab data management: Getting to the next level